-§ Depreciated or stagnant property values or impaired investments, including, but not necessarily limited to, those properties containing hazardous wastes that require the use of agency authority as specified in Article 12.5 (commencing with 33459), discussed in chapter 6, entitled Environmental Issues.

-§ Abnormally high business vacancies, abnormally low lease rates, high turnover rates, abandoned buildings, or excessive vacant lots within an area developed for urban use and served by utilities.

-§ A lack of necessary commercial facilities that are normally found in neighborhoods, including grocery stores, drugstores and banks, and other lending institutions.

-§ Residential overcrowding or an excess of bars, liquor stores, or other businesses that cater exclusively to adults that has led to problems of public safety and welfare.

-§ A high crime rate that constitutes a serious threat to the public safety and welfare.
+- § Depreciated or stagnant property values or impaired investments, including, but not necessarily limited to, those properties containing hazardous wastes that require the use of agency authority as specified in Article 12.5 (commencing with 33459), discussed in chapter 6, entitled Environmental Issues. - § Abnormally high business vacancies, abnormally low lease rates, high turnover rates, abandoned buildings, or excessive vacant lots within an area developed for urban use and served by utilities. - § A lack of necessary commercial facilities that are normally found in neighborhoods, including grocery stores, drugstores and banks, and other lending institutions. - § Residential overcrowding or an excess of bars, liquor stores, or other businesses that cater exclusively to adults that has led to problems of public safety and welfare. - § A high crime rate that constitutes a serious threat to the public safety and welfare.

-Definition of Affordable Rents:

-"Affordable Rents" means a rental housing cost not in excess of that which may be charged the applicable eligible person or family pursuant to Section 50053 of the California Health and Safety Code.
-For NSP assisted projects, the City will use affordable rents under the HOME program, less utility allowances as provided by the Countyof Riverside Housing Authority.
+Vicinity Hiring:

+The City of Moreno Valley will incorporate local hiring requirements into the Participation Agreements to be executed by the Development Partners selected for NSP3 implementation.
+The City, shall to the maximum extent feasible, provide for the hiring of employees who reside inMorenoValley.
+The City will monitor Development Partner compliance through collection of Section 3 reporting data.